g4eml/OOK48_Test/README.md

 Random Noise on Pin 3

-1PPS sync signal output on Pin 7.
-Simulates the GPS 1PPS signal.
+1PPS sync signal input or output on Pin 7.

+GPS NMEA input and output on Pins 4 and 5.

 Key Input on Pin 8 can be used by fitting link to pin 10.
 Key input then directly controls the Tone Output.
 Used for testing the Tx side of a device.

 Fit link from Pin 11 to select 2 second mode.

-Note this has a 50% chance of working as it needs to be in sync with the receiver.
-You may need to remove and refit the link a couple of times until it works.
+Fit link from Pin 13 to ground when connecting a real GPS module.
+Unit can then be used as a stand alond beacon generator.
+If no link is fitted to pin 13 then the module will simulate a GPS module and output the 1PPS pulse and fake NMEA data.